-In 2021, the Just Transition Fund will hold two distinct grantmaking cycles that align with Fund’s high-level, organizational goals and strategies.
+In 2021, the Just Transition Fund will hold two distinct grantmaking cycles that align with the Fund's high-level, organizational goals and strategies.
 In the communities most affected by the changing coal economy, we’ll prioritize projects from organizations working to create economic opportunity and strengthen local economies through community economic development strategies, workforce programs, transition-related policy, and long-term community transition planning.
-The two 2020 grantmaking cycles are:
+The two 2021 grantmaking cycles are:

 - Community Economic and Workforce Development.
 This cycle focuses on innovative organizations that are working to create high road jobs, equitably build local prosperity and wealth, and improve the economic conditions of workers and marginalized community members.

-- Policy & Planning.
+- Policy and Planning.
 This cycle focuses on organizations that are working to advance local, state, and federal transition-related policies.
 Our planning grants support nascent community planning efforts and help communities access specialized expert resources and apply for federal grants.

 Rapid Response Fund